Nedis232250/Triangle-Rasterizer/README.md

 ## VERY IMPORTANT:

-If you haven't seen at the top, this program will only work on windows or a machine that has the Windows API installed on it.
-This is because the Windows API holds all the functions to display pixel data on the heap and it handles all the window creation, destruction, resizing and more.
+If you haven't seen at the top of the README file, this program will only work on Windows or a machine that has the Windows API installed on it.
+This is because the Windows API holds all the functions to display pixel data on the heap and it handles the window creation, destruction, resizing and many other window functions.

+### How to use:

+##### 1: Open visual studio 2022 community edition and make a project.
+##### 2: Delete all the code in the existing file
+##### 3: There should be a dropdown on the left side of the screen that says your project name.
+Right click it, click properties, go to "Linker" then "System" and change the "SubSystem" parameter from "Console (/SUBSYSTEM:CONSOLE)" to "Windows (/SUBSYSTEM:WINDOWS)".
+Click apply then ok.
+##### 4: Create the six C++/header files with the correct names and paste the code from the repository into the files.
+##### 5: At the top of your screen, there is a button that says "Local Windows Debugger".
+There are some dropdowns that probably are set to "Debug" and "x64" keep the "x64" and change the "Debug" to "Release".
+Click the "Local Windows Debugger" to run the program (it will autosave when you run it).

 ### Lessons/Concepts I learned and now understand